#1: Thou Shalt Get Thy Attachments.

 - Mines probably offer the most mileage on the frontlines where they can hurt and stun skirmishing aliens, or those trying to push back against a marine offensive.
 Further, as the aliens are distracted by gunfire, it's less likely they'll notice/avoid them.

-- You can make 'super mines' by hiding a grenade or two alongside the mine, thereby creating a bigger, more deadly blast.
-Mortar shells and flamer tanks also work for this purpose.
+- You can make 'super mines' by hiding a grenade or ammo alongside the mine, thereby creating a bigger, more deadly blast.
+Mortar shells and flamer tanks might also work for this purpose (to confirm).
+Fuel tanks work, but you probably don't want to sacrifice a fuck ton of fuel for a bigger boom in most cases.

 - Custom made primer grenades rigged to a signaler/motion sensor also work for this purpose of detonating other explosives.

 - It's often not a bad idea to keep a power cell on hand to provide emergency power to an APC, depending on the situation.
-Likewise it can be a good idea to keep a station bounced radio at hand in maps where tcomms disruption is likely (typically Ice Colony).
+Likewise it can be a good idea to keep a station bounced radio at hand in maps where tcomms disruption is likely (typically Ice Colony), or in general now that the general channel is hard to access otherwise.

 - Incendiary weaponry (incendiary grenades, miniflamer, incinerator) is excellent for area denial to keep enemies off you and your sentry/barricades in the wake of a boiler gas cloud/Queen scream rush.